-Tungurahua is another easy climb of a mountain with more than 5.000 m (16,000 ft) height.
-The tour is technically not difficult, but some acclimatization and fitness are required.
+Tungurahua is another interesting climb of a mountain with more than 5.000 m (16,000 ft) height.
+The tour is technically not difficult, but some acclimatization, endurance and fitness are required.
 Tungurahua is a perfect acclimatization tour, preparing oneself for Cotopaxi, Cayambe or Chimborazo.
 A very special thing about Tungurahua is, that the volcano is very active.
 The mountain has been reopened for climbing in September 2016.
 Climbs are only possible when the activity level is yellow or lower.

 The tour can be arranged for any day (depending on activity level).